yh-hat-trick/SFML_cmake_template/README.md

 # SFML_cmake_template
-A simple SFML template using cmake.
+A simple SFML template using cmake for linux.
 All you have to do is run "cmake ."

 As the above states, this is a simple template for SFML using cmake on linux.